 Springtime in Atlanta means abundant greenery, colorful flowers, and, perhaps most importantly, pleasant outdoor temperatures.
-In fact the weather outside is often so nice, many people don't bother running their air conditioners until mid-to-late May.
+The weather outside is often so nice, many people don’t bother running their air conditioners until mid-to-late May.

 However, as you may have noticed, there’s a not-so-comfortable aspect of the “perfect” spring weather: humidity.